imgix/ix-video/vuepress/src/installation/usage.md

 # Usage

 This library exports a collection of Web Components.
-Bellow is an example of how to import and use the `IxVideo` web-component in your project.
+Below is an example of how to import and use the `IxVideo` web-component in your project.

 To use the library in your project: